 We plan a balance between children having time and space to engage in their own child-initiated activities and those that are planned by the adults.
-During children's play, early years practitioners interact to stretch and challenge children further.
+During children's play, early years' practitioners interact to model, stretch and challenge children further.

 In planning and guiding children's activities, we reflect as practitioners on the different ways that children learn and reflect these in our practice.
-We also use knowledge from our assessments to plan to close children's gaps.

-We create a stimulating environment to encourage children to learn both inside and out.
+We create a stimulating environment to encourage children to explore and learn both indoors and outdoors.